MartinGarciaHervas/MartinGarciaHervas/README.md

 ### Glad to see you here!
-I'm Martin, a Full Stack Web Developer with a background in architecture and experience in logistics for the construction industry.
-During my architecture studies, I learned to effectively organize myself and collaborate in teams to carry out complex projects.
-My role as a logistics manager in construction allowed me to coordinate resources and ensure that teams had what they needed to work efficiently.
-This experience has strengthened my skills in organization, teamwork, and resource management.
+My name is Martín García Hervás, I'm a Full Stack Developer, with background experience of over 3 years in logistics and construction.
+I have worked on projects involving design and development in both Front End and Back End.
+My Soft-Skills include strong organizational ability, teamwork, and leadership.

 <br/>